Eight Angle Pose - Astavakrasana

-Astavakrasana ( Eight Angle Pose) is an advanced practice forming part of the advanced arm balance sequences, and core strengthening sequences.
+Eight Angle Pose or Astavakrasana in Sanskrit, is an advanced practice forming part of the advanced arm balance sequences, and core strengthening sequences.
 The practice mainly to build strength and flexibility, at a higher level it helps in maintaining stability and balance, and also helps the practitioner to come out of his physical and mental limitations.

 Astavakrasana (Eight Angle Pose) is derived from the Sanskrit words, “asta” meaning eight, “vakra” meaning curved or bent.
 In Hindu mythology, Astavakra was the spiritual guru of King Janaka of Mithila.
 When Astavakra was in his mother’s womb, his father Kagola made several mistakes while reciting the vedas .
 Hearing this, the unborn child laughed in his mother’s womb.
 The father Kagola, got enraged and cursed his son to be born crooked.
 As a result, his son was born twisted at 8 places (chest, neck, feet, hands, and knees), and was thus named Astavakra.
 Despite being crippled, he overlooked his physical body and became a great Guru to King Janaka (who is the father of Sita), a great king himself.